Wehmeyer100/CoI.Mod.Better/README.md

 # FAQ

 1. May I rename the folder or file ?
-    No, CoI would otherwise have problems and find the mod.
+    No, CoI would otherwise have problems and no find the mod.

 2. Why is the mod not loaded?
     There are several reasons.